Ibexoft/automotive-feed-import/readme.txt

 = Does it have a paid version? =

-No, not yet.
-Plugin is free and support is also free at the moment.
+No. Plugin is free and support is also free at the moment.
 Donations are appreciated though.

 == Screenshots ==